 Map choreography with sidecar and slideshow

 ArcGIS StoryMaps is optimized for linear storytelling.
-In fact, the sidecar block and the slideshow block, which can be added to any story made with the new builder, serve this very function.
+In fact, the sidecar block and the slideshow block serve this function.
 Both of these blocks combine large, fixed-position media panels with smaller narrative panels.
 As the reader scrolls or clicks through the narrative panels, the content or configuration of the accompanying media panels updates.

 These blocks are especially effective when used in conjunction with maps, as they allow authors to create logical sequences of related map views; for instance, gradually revealing thematic layers, or panning and zooming to different areas of interest.
 On the ArcGIS StoryMaps team, we refer to this technique as “map choreography.”